quil-lang/qvm/doc/quil-quickstart.md

 Rx(3.14159) 2
 ```

+Currently and very inconveniently, arithmetic expressions are not currently supported as parameters.
+(See Issue #11.)

 ## Including Files

 You can include files/gate libraries with `INCLUDE`.
 A popular one to include is `stdgates.quil`: